artiship/rocks-kafka-producer/README.md

 }
 ```

-If use AvroUtils.getSchema(simpleModel) will generate schema bellow.
+If use AvroUtils.getSchema(simpleModel) will generate schema below.
 This schema will automatically register into kafka schema registry when sending data to kafka.

 ```json
 {